api-platform/docs/core/path-naming-strategy.md

-# Path naming strategy
+# Path Naming Strategy

-With API Platform, you can configure the naming strategy of URL paths exposing your resources globally.
+With API Platform Core, you can configure the naming strategy of URL paths exposing your resources globally.
 It comes with pre-registered generators, which you can easily override.

 ## Configuration